 lorenz_ode_sensitivity_test is available in a MATLAB version and a Python version.

 Original Python program by John D Cook.
-Modifications by John Burkardt.
+This version by John Burkardt.

-lorenz_ode, a NATLAB program which approximates solutions to the Lorenz system.
+lorenz_ode, a NATLAB code which approximates solutions to the Lorenz system.